detain/interserver-api-samples/data/md/_api_add_prepay.md

 Adds a PrePay into the system under the given module.
 PrePays are a credit on
 * your account by prefilling  your account with funds.
 These are stored in a
 * PrePay.
 PrePay funds can be automatically used as needed or set to only be
-* usable by direct action
+* usable by direct action.
+PrePays must be at least $10.00.
+A return value of 0
+* means a failure in creation.

 ### Sample Code